A new advance on dimensional-aware scalar, vector and matrix operations in C++: Conclusions

 \section{Conclusions}

-In this paper we presented \texttt{Univec}, our solution for the issue of UoM-validation in software development, aiming to improve the heavy vectorial calculations.

-After a brief overview of the existing UoM solutions, we discussed the limitations which make them unsuitable.
-We presented an user-case scenario of our solution and we have estimated the performance.
+In this paper, we presented \texttt{Univec}, our solution for UoM-validation in software development, aiming to improve the use of vector and matrix calculations in \texttt{C++} development.
+After a brief overview of the existing UoM solutions, we discussed their limitations and presented our solution, with several specific user-case scenarios.

-We plan to move to a native solution when an implementation of a UoM-aware library will be published in the C++ standard library.

-The developing of this library started as an internal project during the designing phase of our \texttt{Betaboltz} \cite{renda_betaboltz_2021} project.
-While working on this project, we found the benefits of integrating the UoM analysis directly in our source code, virtually removing the most usual causes of common mistakes.
-Even if this solution does not remove all the sources of errors, \texttt{Univec} allowed us to focus on the main workflow of the development, increasing the confidence on our implementation.
+The elaboration of \texttt{Univec} started as an internal project during the designing phase of our \texttt{Betaboltz} \cite{renda_betaboltz_2021} project.
+While developing this project, we realized the benefits of integrating the UoM analysis directly into our source code, virtually removing the most common causes of mistakes.
+Even if this solution does not remove all the sources of error, \texttt{Univec} allowed us to focus on the main development workflow, increasing confidence in our implementation.

-We hope that in the future similar solutions will be widely accepted in the development of software solutions for the scientific community.
+We plan to also create to a native implementation when a UoM-aware implementation will be published in the \texttt{C++} standard library and we hope that similar solutions will be widely accepted in the development of advanced computational calculus for the scientific community.